8:00AM - 5:00PM

 Learn How to Manage Your Business and Client Relationships

 You’ve got a business!
-Now comes the hard part: managing it and your relationships with your clients.
-The largest part of this is showing up on time and doing a good job.
+Now comes the hard part: managing it and your client relationships.
+Most of this is showing up on time and doing a good job.
 Beyond that, provide good customer service and that will take you most of the way.

 Hire and Train Cleaners

 This is the last step because you’ll probably start out doing most of the work yourself or with one or two trusted people.
-At some point, though, if you want to grow your business, you’re going to need to hire some employees and train them.
+At some point, though, if you want to grow your business, you will need to hire and train some employees.
 This is the hardest step for many businesses and the true test of a business owner.
 When you reach this point, you’ll know you’ve made it.